jackdobinson/aopp_obs_toolchain/USAGE.md

   - `scipy` (DEFAULT)
     + Uses scipy routines to interpolate over the bad pixels.
 Uses a convolution technique to assist with edge effect problems.
   - `ssa`
+    + [EXPERIMENTAL] Calculates singular spectrum analysis (SSA) components, and uses the first 25% of them to fill in masked regions.
+  - `ssa_deviation`
     + [EXPERIMENTAL] Interpolates over SSA components only where extreme values are present.
 Testing has shown this to give results more similar to the underlying test data than `scipy`, but is substantially slower and requires parameter fiddling to give any substantial improvement.

 #### Examples ####